 Northgate Environmental Management, Inc. (Northgate) has prepared this Excavation Plan (EP) for Remediation Zone B (RZ-B) at the Tronox LLC (Tronox) facility located in Henderson, Nevada (the Site).
 This EP is an addendum to the Removal Action Work Plan for Phase B Soil Remediation of Remediation Zones RZ-B through RZ-E (RAW) that was issued on May 4, 2010 (Northgate, 2010a) and approved by the Nevada Division of Environmental Protection (NDEP) on May 12, 2010.
-The This EP presents the methods and procedures to be used to implement the remedial alternative approved by NDEP for RZ-B to address contaminated soil within 10 feet below ground surface (bgs) at the Site.
-The scope of work presented in this EP is based on the NDEP-approved scope of work contained in the RAW and incorporates the results of a preconfirmation sampling program performed to identify the limits of the cleanup actions (described in Section 1.2).
+This EP presents the methods and procedures to be used to implement the remedial alternative approved by NDEP for RZ-B to address contaminated soil at the Site.
+The scope of work presented in this EP is based on the NDEP-approved scope of work contained in the RAW and incorporates the results of a pre-confirmation sampling program performed to identify the limits of the cleanup actions (described in Section 1.2).
 Soil remediation work will be performed in accordance with this EP, including the Standard Operating Procedures (SOPs) established by Basic Remediation Company (BRC, 2009a-j) for the Black Mountain Industrial (BMI) complex and the Quality Assurance Project Plan (QAPP; AECOM and Northgate, 2009).
 A human health risk assessment will be conducted for RZ-B in accordance with the Health Risk Assessment Work Plan (HRA; Northgate, 2010b).

 The objective of this EP is to present a cleanup strategy that complies with the NDEP Order issued to Tronox on December 14, 2009 to remove impacted soil from RZ-B by the end of 2010.
-For purposes of the EP and designation of potential remediation areas, "contaminated soil" is generally defined as concentrations exceeding NDEP worker BCLs, or the modified Site-specific risk-based concentration (RBRC) for dioxin/furans (in terms of a 2,3,7,8-TCDD TEQ) of 2,700 ng/kg (ppt).
-For arsenic, the target remediation goal of 7.2 mg/kg will be used for surface soil as it represents a regionally accepted background concentration.-There are no NDEP BCLs for asbestos; therefore, for purposes of this EP, "contaminated" soil is defined as one or more long amphibole fibers and/or more than five long chrysotile fibers, which were the criteria used as the basis for remediation at Parcels A and B (BEC, 2007).
-There are no NDEP BCLs for asbestos; therefore, "contaminated" soil is defined as one or more long fibers (amphibole) and/or five or more long fibers (chrysotile).
-Remediation is focused on removing impacted soils exceeding the criteria indicated above within the 0-10 feet below the ground surface (bgs)bgs soil column for protection of human health.
-The final soil cleanup goals will achieve a cumulative theoretical upper-bound incremental carcinogenic risk level point of departure of 1 x 10-6 and a target organ-specific noncancer hazard index of 1 for each decision unit at the Site.
+For purposes of the EP and designation of potential remediation areas, "contaminated soil" is generally defined as concentrations exceeding NDEP worker BCLs, or the modified Site-specific risk-based concentration (RBRC) for dioxins/furans (in terms of a 2,3,7,8-TCDD TEQ) of 2,700 ng/kg (ppt).
+For arsenic, the target remediation goal of 7.2 mg/kg will be used for surface soil as it represents a regionally accepted background concentration.
+There are no NDEP BCLs for asbestos; therefore, for purposes of this EP, "contaminated" soil is defined as one or more long amphibole fibers and/or more than five long chrysotile fibers, which were the criteria used as the basis for remediation at Parcels A and B (BEC, 2007).
+Remediation is focused on removing impacted soils exceeding the criteria indicated above within the 0-10 feet below the ground surface (bgs) soil column for protection of human health.
+The final soil cleanup goals will achieve a cumulative theoretical upper-bound incremental carcinogenic risk level point of departure of 1 x 10-6 and a target organ-specific non-cancer hazard index of 1 for each decision unit at the Site.
 If needed, NDEP may re-evaluate these goals in accordance with U.S. Environmental Protection Agency (USEPA) guidance.